 Their friendship, strengthened when they were in their 50s, revolved around the inner world of the three women.
 They were part of the whole but not giving up the self, being present in both the public sphere of the community and the private space of their friendship - together and separately.
-They established a joint midday routine strolling from their homes to the meal in the common dining room while maintaining the dress and manners of their previous European culture, comparable to Elfving-Hwang and Shu’s study (2024) of immigrants who, in their later years, adhered precisely to the culture of their country of origin.
-This framework existed as a social and ideological bubble amidst the goings-on in the kibbutz, and in fact turned their private homes into the center of activity for them.
-Internalizing the importance of support networks, similar to what was written by Ferree and Tripp (2006), Farias (2016) and Spiro (2017), was the strategic turning point for these women; understanding that their connection to each other and to family members, and their common stance on personal principles and desires changed the balance of power for them vis-a-vis the community.
+They established a joint midday routine of strolling from their homes to the meal in the common dining room while maintaining the dress and manners of their previous European culture, comparable to Elfving-Hwang and Shu’s study (2024) of immigrants who, in their later years, adhered precisely to the culture of their country of origin.
+This framework existed as a social and ideological bubble amidst the goings-on in the kibbutz and, in fact, turned their private homes into the center of activity for them.
+Internalizing the importance of support networks, similar to what was written by Ferree and Tripp (2006), Farias (2016), and Spiro (2017), was the strategic turning point for these women; understanding that their connection to each other and their family members, and their common stance on personal principles and desires changed the balance of power for them vis-a-vis the community.

-The allied front they formed was also expressed in their critical discourse on the changes in the kibbutz through letters to the kibbutz bulletin and to kibbutz administrators.
+The allied front they formed was also expressed in their critical discourse on the changes in the kibbutz through letters to the kibbutz bulletin and kibbutz administrators.
 They referred to the change in values over time and the efficiency of economic management.
-This type of criticism reflects what Mannheim termed 'generational awareness', where, with the benefit of time, the 'generational unit' recognizes and responds to the growing gap between the original ideals of the kibbutz and the changing reality (Edmunds & Turner, 2005).
-Thus, Yael's criticism of the growing emphasis on the place of the individual in the community, demonstrated the tension in attributing meaning between the senior generational unit that upheld the collective values of the original kibbutz and the younger generations who were leading the conversion to a more individualistic direction.
-This realization of a second generational change has turned the kibbutz community into what it is today - a ‘generational unit’ with a variety of people, as denoted by Dant (1991) and Oberg et al (2004), who are partners to a mutual commitment that is far from the totality of this commitment in past generations.
+This type of criticism reflects what Mannheim termed ‘generational awareness,’ where, with the benefit of time, the ‘generational unit’ recognizes and responds to the growing gap between the original ideals of the kibbutz and the changing reality (Edmunds & Turner, 2005).
+Thus, Yael’s criticism of the growing emphasis on the place of the individual in the community demonstrated the tension in attributing meaning between the senior generational unit that upheld the collective values of the original kibbutz and the younger generations who were leading the conversion to a more individualistic direction.
+This realization of a second generational change has turned the kibbutz community into what it is today - a ‘generational unit’ with a variety of people, as denoted by Dant (1991) and Oberg et al. (2004), who are partners to a mutual commitment that is far from the totality of this commitment in past generations.

-The personal stories of the three women demonstrated how Mannheim's theory of generations (Mannheim, 1970) is practically realized in the lives of individuals.
+The personal stories of the three women demonstrated how Mannheim’s theory of generations (Mannheim, 1970) is practically realized in the lives of individuals.
 The changes they experienced in the kibbutz reflected the interaction between their physical and social circumstances.
-Their interpretation of the community values and efforts to realize that ideal, and afterwards reconcile with realization of individual needs despite those of the community correspond with previous studies – those of Anthias and Yuval-Davis (1989) and Bernstein (2006) on the discomfort that typified gender relations in the early settlement years, the work of Herzog (2013) on the social change promoted by 'generational units' and that of Woodman (2020) on the role of women in the generational process.
+Their interpretation of the community values and efforts to realize that ideal, and afterward reconcile with the realization of individual needs despite those of the community correspond with previous studies – those of Anthias and Yuval-Davis (1989) and Bernstein (2006) on the discomfort that typified gender relations in the early settlement years, the work of Herzog (2013) on the social change promoted by ‘generational units’ and that of Woodman (2020) on the role of women in the generational process.

-The current study expands the existing knowledge about women as agents of generational change in the collective even when their actions are at times almost covert, and emphasizes the importance of support systems among women in dealing with the challenges of life in an ideological community.
-The findings provide empirical insights into Mannheim's theory of generations by demonstrating the impact of social and ideological changes on women's personal and community identity, emphasizing the connection between the individual and the collective and women’s impact on the processes of social change in the community.
+The current study expands the existing knowledge about women as agents of generational change in the collective, even when their actions are at times almost covert, and emphasizes the importance of support systems among women in dealing with the challenges of life in an ideological community.
+The findings provide empirical insights into Mannheim’s theory of generations by demonstrating the impact of social and ideological changes on women’s personal and community identity, emphasizing the connection between the individual and the collective and women’s impact on the processes of social change in the community.